- 5000 ans av. J.-C.

 Doha has 27,000 inhabitants

-At the beginning of the 20th century, Qatar was limited to a few very poor villages and its economy was based essentially on the pearl industry.
-The population is mostly composed of sedentary tribes dominated by twenty-five clans, to which are added a few nomadic tribes.
-The population is mostly Sunni, with a concentration of Arab Sunnis of Iranian origin, still called the hawaila (about 500) and Persian Shiites (about 450). but the tribal populations living in Doha and al-Wakra are nomadic and very mobile, even those who are sedentary often travel.
-It is difficult for the al-Thani to reign in and control these shifting populations.
-Unlike the families settled in Kuwait who form a real merchant class, it does not emerge in Qatar, where trade is too disorganized and restricted.
+At the beginning of the 20th century, Qatar was limited to a few very poor villages, and its economy was essentially based on the pearl industry.
+The population was mainly made up of sedentary tribes, dominated by twenty-five clans, with a few nomadic tribes.
+The population is predominantly Sunni, with a core of Arab Sunnis of Iranian origin, also known as the hawâla (around 500) and Persian Shiites (around 450), but the tribal populations living in Doha and al-Wakra are nomadic and highly mobile, and even those who are sedentary often travel.
+This makes it difficult for the al-Thani family to reign supreme and control these shifting populations.
+Unlike the families settled in Kuwait, who form a real merchant class, it does not emerge in Qatar, where trade is too disorganized and restricted.

 1916